andreas-kupries/critcl/examples/stack/README.txt

 	Export of an API as Tcl stubs table	(Package "cstack") Import of an API defined as stubs-table	(Package "stackc")

+	Easy writing of C classes, with class and instances represented as commands, through the utility package critcl::class

 Package "cstack" also demonstrate the export of a companion header file containing declarations of package specific data structures and macros which are not expressible in the basic .decls file and header